Sign Petition

 Harvest

-Collect seed heads at the end of the season where appropriate and safe, with handling guided by site conditions.
+Collect seed heads where appropriate and safe, with handling guided by site conditions and qualified partners.

 04